nicolemellett/AI-Research-Internship-Project/README.md

 The original aim of this application was a Google / Google Scholar-based API.
 However, there is no official one and this is not widely available through third partys.

 Scopus as a searching website is limited as its primary focus is scientific journals, not accounting for books and web sources, amongst many.
-In my initial test case, a positive result is shown despite my test case being a book reference.
-Upon manual searching, the reference does not exist in Scopus.
+In my initial test case, a positive result is shown despite my main test case being a book reference.
+Upon manual searching, the reference **does not** exist in Scopus.